Winter Mindfulness for Kids: Snowman Meditation

 Next pay attention to your head.
 Even though we are using our brain and imagination now, you also have the ability to tune everything else out and be in silence – inside and out.

 You can sit in this stillness as long as you like.
 Feel the calm and quiet all around you.
-Relax as the silent snow begins to settle all around you.
+Let yourself rest in the peaceful silence, as soft snowflakes drift down like tiny whispers from the sky.

-Find the free printable PDF of this script and 50+ more guided imagery scripts when you subscribe below!
+If your child enjoyed this winter mindfulness story, get the free printable PDF of this script and 70 more when you subscribe below!
+Or try one of these other relaxing mindfulness scripts:

 That was very nice.
 Thank you